StephanKa/pyVARED/README.md

-# VARED - VHDL Automatic Register Extract  Definition
+# pyVARED - Python VHDL Automatic Register Extract Definition

 This script will generate AXI register definitions from VHDL sources.
 The script will through all sub directories and look for the files with ending "S00_AXI.vhd".
 These files will be parsed for all existing register.